Sp00ky-Ac1on/AI-Machine-Learning-projects/README.md

 # AI-Machine-Learning projects

-<<<<<<< Updated upstream
-some Machine learning programs i made
 =======
-Yhis folder consists of some Machine learning programs i made and developed over time , including recognition , specification , classification and detection programs.
+This folder consists of some Machine learning programs i made and developed over time , including recognition , specification , classification and detection programs.

->>>>>>> Stashed changes